Child Custody & Visitation

 You deserve a custody arrangement that protects your rights and supports your child’s well-being.

-At Lusby Law, we approach custody cases with care, clarity, and dedication.
+At Battle Winslow Attorneys, we approach custody cases with care, clarity, and dedication.
 Whether you're building a plan or resolving a dispute, we help you protect your connection with your child.